yombo/yombo-gateway/HACKING.rst

 Developing Gateway
 ===================

-If you want to help develop the Gateway there is a great need and your patches are welcome!

-To assist in Gateway development, you can help in a number of ways.
+We welcome contributions to the Yombo Gateway and modules.

 Sending a bitbucket pull request
 ---------------------------------